-Association of Independent California Colleges and Universities universities in California.
+Founded in 1955, the Association of Independent California Colleges and Universities (AICCU) is comprised of 85 independent, nonprofit colleges and universities in California.
 Together, these institutions make up the Independent California Colleges and Universities sector (ICCU).
 AICCU works on behalf of the ICCU sector to articulate the principles and priorities of its institutions in the higher education ecosystem of California.
 AICCU provides a strong and visible presence at the state and federal level, as well as professional development opportunities for its member institutions' senior leaders.